autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 to a local frame, in addition to periodic updates to the local frame (i.e. map switching), as planning generally occurs in the local frame.

-If some GPS-deprived locales will be traversed, then a form of local or relative localization must be used in the GPS-deprived regions.
+If some GPS-deprived locales will be traversed, then a form of odometry or relative localization must be used in the GPS-deprived regions.
 This may involve maintaining a reference map which can be localized against, or maintaining local updates that can support local planning and tracking processes.